 ‘Wife’ is gune, ‘woman’.
 In conjunction with a possessive, it means ‘wife’, just as aner, ‘man’, with the possessive means ‘husband’.
 ‘Bride’ would be numphe.
 Hebrew thinks in the same way: wife and husband each belong to the other.
 So the bride belongs to the Lamb and the Lamb to the bride.
 Fine linen is especially the cloth of kings, Israel’s high priest and angels, and the cloth used for the Tabernacle.
 The linen represents the ‘fruit of righteousness’ that faith produces (Heb 12:11) rather than righteousness imputed (Rom 4:3, I Cor 1:30).
 Though it is granted to her, she puts on the linen herself (cf. Isa 52:1, 61:10), proof that she has ‘put on the new man [anthrωpos] created after the likeness of God’ (Eph 4:24).
 The ‘fine linen’ of Babylon the Great (18:16) betokens a spurious morality.
 ‘Acts’ is only implicit in the word dikaiωmata, the plural (a Hebraism, as in Ezek 33:13, I Sam 12:7) converting the abstract idea of righteousness into specific instances of it.
 In 15:4 the word refers to the righteous acts that God himself has done.
 This is the extent to which the woman is exalted!

 It is indeed a great mystery.
 God created Adam on the third day, before vegetation (Gen 2:5) and before the animals (Gen 2:19).
 On the same day he planted a garden – in Greek, paradeisos – and after putting the man there, he caused to spring up every tree that was good for food, including the tree of life and the tree of the knowledge of good and evil.
 But the man was alone.
-On the fifth day God brought to him every bird and animal of the field so that he could name them and thereby confirm his dominion over them.
+On the sixth day God brought to him every bird and animal of the field so that he could name them and thereby confirm his dominion over them.
 Adam saw for himself that none were suitable to be his counterpart.
-On the sixth day God put him to sleep.
+So God put him to sleep.
 Out of his side he fashioned woman, and brought her to him.
 Adam was the first human son of God.
 His awaking prefigured Christ’s resurrection from the tomb in the garden, and the creation of Eve prefigured the birth of the Church.
-The wound in Christ’s side was like the cut that God made in Adam’s side, for it is by water and blood that the bride is regenerated.
+The wound in Christ’s side was like the cut that God made in Adam’s side, for the bride is regenerated by his water and blood.
 We eat his flesh and drink his blood as a sign that we are part of him.
 On the eighth day the Father will present the woman, pure and spotless, to his son, who loved her as his own flesh – for so she was – and the two will become one.

 The feast that the Lamb lays on for his bride is not only a marriage feast, but a celebration of victory over his enemies.
 The bread and wine of the eucharist – originally a full meal – present a foretaste of that banquet (Luke 22:16-18), following the wheat harvest on the one hand and the grape harvest on the other.
 After Abraham’s defeat of the kings of the East, Melchizedek – king of Salem and priest of the Most High – brought out to him bread and wine, blessed him, and blessed God.
 ‘You have laid before me a table in the sight of my enemies,’ said David.
 ‘My cup overflows.’